Multifactor Authentication (MFA) - Changing Method from Phone (SMS) to App

 • After selecting Add, you will be prompted to either download the Microsoft Authenticator app or use a 3rd party Authenticator app.
 Since you’ve already downloaded the Microsoft Authenticator app, click “Next”.

-• Then, select the option to add a new “Work or school account”, followed by “Scan QR code”.
+• Then, select the option to add a new “Work or school account” (1), followed by “Scan QR code” (2).

-• Using the Microsoft Authenticator app (1), scan the QR code on your computer screen:
+• Using the Microsoft Authenticator app (1), scan the QR code on your computer screen (2).

 Step 3.
 Verify your device

-Once the account is added to the authenticator app, click “Next” on your computer to be prompted for a push notification on your device.
-Enter the code provided into the push notification to complete the verification process.
-Once that is completed, you will receive a verification notification on the Microsoft site verifying approval.
+Once the account is added to the authenticator app, click “Next” on your computer.
+Your smartphone will receive a verification request and a set of numbers will appear on your computer.
+You will need to enter the numbers you see on the screen into the Authentication app.
+Once that is completed, you will receive a verification notification on your computer verifying approval.

 Congratulations!
 Your mobile phone is now set up to receive push notifications for multifactor authentication verification.